On the initial value problem for semiclassical gravity without and with quantum state collapses

 The difficulty is that the four-dimensional notion of `Hadamard' at a point depends on the geometry in a neighbourhood of that point, and, in particular, for a point in our initial surface, it will depend on all the time derivatives of $g_{ij}$ restricted to our surface, while the initial data only include $g_{ij}$ itself and its first three time derivatives.
-This difficulty can however be overcome by using the semiclassical equation \eqref{semi-simple} and its successive time-derivatives (together with the equation \eqref{KG}) \emph{on} the initial surface so as to infer the missing time-derivatives.
+It seems that this difficulty can however be overcome by using the semiclassical equations \eqref{semi-simple} and their successive time-derivatives (together with the equation \eqref{KG}) \emph{on} the initial surface so as to infer the missing time-derivatives.